iamajay979/GSoC/PIC16_interrupt(IOC)/README.md

 # PIC16_interrupt(IOC)

-Code for PIC16 (KME), on AXIOM Remote, to execute a blink on S2A LED via interrupt of change (IOC) on the button x.
+Code for PIC16 (KME), on AXIOM Remote, to execute a blink on S2A LED via interrupt of change (IOC) on the button P1.

 ## Programmed on terminal by:
 ```